 We are about to enter Narco World.

-Haven’t had enough?
+Want more?
 Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: Traveling in Belgium, I have discovered that there are no sprouts in Brussels.
 Is there nothing left to count on?